warner-benjamin/optimi/docs/which_optimizer.md

 Lion uses one memory buffer for both momentum and the update step, reducing memory usage compared to AdamW.
 While [reviews are mixed](https://arxiv.org/abs/2307.06440), Lion can [match AdamW in some training scenarios](https://github.com/lucidrains/lion-pytorch/discussions/1).

+Prior to Adam and AdamW, SGD was the default optimizer for deep learning.
+SGD with Momentum can match or outperform AdamW on some tasks but can require more hyperparameter tuning.
+Consider using SGD with decoupled weight decay, it can lead to better results than L2 regularization.

 ## Potential Upgrade

 [Adan](optimizers/adan.md) can outperform AdamW at the expense of extra memory usage due to using two more buffers then AdamW.
 Consider trying Adan if optimizer memory usage isn’t a priority, or when finetuning.